Accessibility statement

 • zoom in without the text spilling off the screen

-• navigate most of the website using just a keyboard
+• navigate some of the website using just a keyboard

 We’ve made the website text as simple as possible to understand.

-AbilityNet has advice on making your device easier to use if you have a disability.
+AbilityNet (link opens in new window) has advice on making your device easier to use if you have a disability.

 How accessible this website is